practical-artificial-intelligence-841/website/content/project/project-presentation-demo-guidelines.md

 - Development and Evaluation (2 slides, 3 min)

-    - Follow the development and evaluation steps to present and explain the system components, how they work, what results you got, and how you interpret the results.
+    - Follow the development and evaluation steps
+    - Present and explain the system components,
+        - how they work
+        - what results you got, and
+        - how you interpret the results.

 - Demo (1 slide, 3 min)

     - Slide has only the title: Demonstration of the AI system.
-This is when the team gives a demo of the system.
+    - This is when the team gives a demo of the system.

 - Project management (2 slides, 2 min)

-    - Describe how the team managed the project activities: who did what, when, and what the outcomes were.
+    - Describe how the team managed the project activities
+        - who did what and when, and
+        - what the outcomes were.

 - Q&A (no slide, 3 min)